jcs/halfmoon/README.md

 ## requirements ##

--	php 5.3 or higher with the pdo database extensions you wish to use with activerecord (pdo-mysql, pdo-pgsql, etc.)
+-	php 5.3 or higher with the pdo database extensions you wish to use with activerecord (pdo-mysql, pdo-pgsql, etc.).  the mcrypt extension is required for using the encrypted cookie session store.

 -	apache 1 or 2, with mod_rewrite enabled.  development of halfmoon is
 	done on openbsd in a chroot()'d apache 1 server, so any other